taw00/howto/howto-configure-swap-file-for-linux.md

 * Do you have far too little RAM?
 Buy more RAM (challenging if a laptop, I know)
 * Do you have a relative small amount of RAM?
 A swap file sized 2x RAM should be sufficient.
-* Do you have an overwelming large amount of RAM?
+* Do you have an overwhelming large amount of RAM?
 1x RAM or even less is adequate. _Note: You need to really test this scenario - YMMV._
 * Are you somewhere in the middle, or aren't sure?
 2x RAM